caldaml/Strategic-Sourcing-Daikin-2026/scrapy_setup.md

 ENTRIES = load_domains("domaintt.csv")
 ```

-As stated in the note, the `domaintt.csv` has a data structure like the following
+As stated in the note, the `domaintt.csv` has a data structure like the following (your domain list needs to look like this)

 ```csv
 domain